avaneev/prvhash/README.md

 PRVHASH, being scalable, potentially allows one to apply "infinite" state variable size in its system, at least in mathematical analysis.
 This reasoning makes PRVHASH comparable to PI in its reach of "infinite" bit-sequence length.
-Moreover, this also opens up a notion of "infinite frequency" and thus, "infinite energy".
+Moreover, this also opens up a notion of "infinite frequency" (arising from Fourier analysis of "infinite" bit-sequence) and thus, "infinite energy" (if integrated).
 Note that PRVHASH does not require any "magic numbers" to function, it is completely algorithmic.

 The mathematics offers an interesting understanding.
 Take in your mind a moment before the "Big Bang".
 Did mathematical rules exist at that moment?
-Of course, they did, otherwise there would be no "Big Bang".
+Of course, they did, otherwise there would be no equation-definable "Big Bang".
 The span of existence of mathematical rules cannot be estimated, so it is safe to assume they existed for an eternity.
 On top of that, PRVHASH practically proves that entropy can self-start from zero-, or "raw" state, or "nothing", if mathematical rules exist prior to that.

 I, as the author of PRVHASH, would like to point out at some long-standing misconception in relating "combinatorics" to "random numbers".
 Historically,